 Usually coinciding with using one's bike to navigate obstacles is the inevitable repair.
 Minor bike repairs are incredibly simple, yet yield incredible satisfaction.
 Working on a bike can be a very intimate experience, created all the more intimate when riders attribute a gender to their steed.
 I find that understanding the ins and outs of a bike is not an overwhelmingly intimidating prospect, whereas I don't think I can ever hope to understand everything that goes on in my Jeep.
 Perhaps it's the accessibility to the machine that makes it so easy for us to connect with a bicycle.

-| The day I realized not to press the brakes in while the disc brake isn't in between the pads. |
+The day I realized not to press the brakes in while the disc brake isn’t in between the pads. |

-No matter how much innovative equipment we put into our bikes--whether you ride rigid, full-suspension, steel, aluminum, or carbon, everyone uses generally stock-issue legs, arms, lungs, brain, etc. While some bikes may enable you to traverse certain terrain better, it's what's on the bike that makes the difference at the end of the day.
+No matter how much innovative equipment we put into our bikes–whether you ride rigid, full-suspension, steel, aluminum, or carbon, everyone uses generally stock-issue legs, arms, lungs, brain, etc. While some bikes may enable you to traverse certain terrain better, it’s what’s on the bike that makes the difference at the end of the day.

 So why do bikes mean so much to us?
 Why do we associate times in our life with the bikes we owned?
 Sure, a big part of the answer is in the front suspension on that Diamondback you got as a graduation present in the 8th grade, but it's probably more to do with who you were sitting in the saddle.